-We know the story all too well, you fall behind in a bill.
-You don’t pay it.
-The creditor realizes they are never going to get their money so they refer it to their “in house” collection department, or a debt buyer, or collection agency buys the debt.
+We know the story all too well, you fall behind in a bill, you don’t pay it.
+The creditor realizes they are never going to get their money so they refer it to their “in house” collection department, or a debt buyer, or a collection agency buys the debt.

 Now, they begin calling your home, your job, etc. They show up on your credit report in the form of a collections which they report monthly to the Bureaus and this negative item drops your scores drastically.

 There are laws that regulate how debt collectors treat you and laws they must abide by.
 They are called the Federal Debt Collection Practices Act (FDCPA) The Federal Trade Commission enforces these laws, and prohibits debt collectors from using abusive, unfair, or deceptive practices to collect from you.

 They dont get to call or harass you all day and all night, or call your employer especially if you have already warned them that doing so can cause you problems at your employment.
 They should not contact 3rd parties in regards to your debt.
 They should not threaten to sue you if that is not their intention.
 They cannot threaten to arrest you for the debt, or use abusive language when contacting you.
 These are just a few of many.